cn0047/stash/ed/sh/sh.kubernetes/README.md

 ## Kinds.

-To store data permanently, Kubernetes uses Persistent Volumes.
+Persistent Volume - to store data permanently.
 DaemonSet where we need an agent to run on every single node in the cluster.
 A federation is a cluster of clusters.
 KOps stands for Kubernetes operations (for AWS).